 Denominational Director of Congregational Ministry Lesli Van Milligen adds, “For congregations to have sustainable faith formation for everyone from three years old to ninety-three years old, we have to lean into an intergenerational approach.”

 So how do we “lean into an intergenerational approach”?
 Becoming intergenerational should begin with a theological rationale for an all-age approach.
 The primary identity of God’s people is a family (cf. Galatians 6:10, Ephesians 2:19, Hebrews 2:11) – all generations together.
 Yet in many local churches, the children, youth, adults and seniors are divided, not united.
 This is problematic.
 We shouldn’t be isolated from one another.
 Children and youth need spiritual parents and grandparents.
 And adults and seniors must be connected with children and grandchildren to nurture their faith formation adequately (cf. Psalm 145:4).When we're generationally interdependent, the potential for spiritual health and growth is enormous.
 Click To Tweet

 [Note: This isn’t to suggest that all age-specific activities should be curtailed.
 It’s a sociobiological fact that different generations view and engage with the world in different ways.
-We, therefore, require some age-specific events and groups in local churches.]
+Developmentally and physically, every age group has different needs.
+We, therefore, require some age-specific events in local churches.]

 There are fifty-nine “one another” statements in the New Testament.
 These statements indicate that an important activity of the church is age-integrated “one anothering.”
 So how do we do this?
 How can we deliberately provide opportunities for the young and the old to build each other up?
 Here are five practical suggestions: